 For example, a food bank might post a video on social media of boxed lunches being packed up by volunteers.
 Or, a museum could give followers a peek into the private collections storage area with up-close photos of fascinating artifacts.

 Pro tip: Be sure to have volunteers and staff sign a waiver that allows you to take and publish their photos or video!
 Many organizations include a photography and video waiver as part of the employee/volunteer onboarding experience.
 Be especially mindful when sharing photos or videos of constituents that your organization is serving.

 In the marketing world, there’s an “80-20 rule” that states that 80% of your social media posts should aim to inform, entertain, and educate your audience – and only 20% should be actively promoting your organization.

 While there’s no single percentage that’s right for every organization, the overarching idea is to inspire and motivate people, rather than solely asking for donations.
-Think about the pages you follow on social media.
+Think about the pages you follow online.
 Chances are, you follow many for their entertaining content – whether that includes funny memes, inspiring photos, or educational resources.
 If a page constantly promotes itself without sharing anything of more substance, many people tend to tune out or unfollow.